|

 is going to laugh at you.
 Do your best to explain your problem.
 If we have

-the appropriate group.
-Some MVPs are bilingual, and so the same information
+responders are bilingual, and so the same information

 tends to spread out across all the different language groups.